 Who can participate?

 -- Introductions & Your Art Wish List - After you're added as an Author, feel free to post an introduction telling us a little about yourself and where you'd like to go with your art.
 Feel free to tack on a list in the same post detailing what exercises you want to do to improve your art!
-This helps you have something concrete to aim for and to let the other artists here get to know you a little better.
+This helps you have something concrete to aim for and to let the other artists here get to know you a little better.-- Send in Your Web Banner - So I can add it to the Member Artists page!
+The banner needs to be of the standard 468x60px size.
+Not sure how to make a banner?
+You can use this handy online tool!

 -- Art Exercises - Feel free to post an entry for each individual art exercise you're working on to challenge yourself and other artists.
 Member artists can then do a blog post sharing their results from the exercises, talk about what they learned, and to receive critique, if they wish.